-You go buy the new tires at Plattsburgh and switch them right there at the dealers.
+You go buy the new tires at Plattsburgh and switch them right there with the active connivance of the dealers.
 They can’t say nothin’ to you at the border.
 As long as you don’t have a beard and aren’t muttering allah-o-akbar, you can a pull a mikey on those jokers at the border and breeze in.

 Anyways, after I had my new tires installed, I had nothing else ta do.
 I ambled around the sprawling Champlain Centre Mall and strolled through the Walmart, Target and Best Buy stores.
 These are gigantic outfits, each store spread over acres and acres..
 The mall is so huge that you can barely see the roof of the Target store from the Walmart, due to the curvature of the earth.

 Kidding.
 I get carried away and lie all the time when I’m writing my blog.
 Don’t ever take my words to the bank, even if it happens to be the Lehman Brothers.
 If I had been Pinocchio, I would have been awarded platinum status as a nose transplant donor.

 Anyway, there I was, minding my business, for the first time in the land of the free and the prosperous, the kick-ass surgical strike capital of the world and I was enjoying it.
 I went into a bar and ordered a beer and a turkey-bacon club with a side order of fries.
 It was delicious.